Evidence-Based Technology

 THE TECHNOLOGY

-MindChat integrates with compatible EEG headsets like Muse 2 for non-invasive brainwave monitoring.
-While not a diagnostic tool, EEG signals offer objective physiological data points.
+MindChat integrates with compatible neural sensing headsets like Muse 2 for non-invasive brainwave monitoring.
+While not a diagnostic tool, brain signals offer objective physiological data points.
 These can correlate with changes in mental state (like stress or mood shifts), acting as potential indicators alongside self-reports.

 Alpha Asymmetry Detection